 Small Business International Review is included in the Public Knowledge Project Private LOCKSS Network (PKP PLN), a distributed archiving system that creates permanent archives of the journal for purposes of preservation and restoration.
 More about LOCKSS and the PKP PLN.

 The Journal Small Business International Review permits and encourages the authors to disseminate electronically pre-print versions (version before being evaluated and sent to the journal) and / or post-print (version reviewed and accepted for publication) of their works before publication, as it encourages its earliest circulation and diffusion and thus a possible increase in its citation and scope between the academic community.
 It can be deposited in:

-For the journal's published version of the work, it must detail all bibliographical data of the publication, duly noting the Small Business International Review as original source of material, including the authorship, the year of publication, number of issue, and the pages on which the information appears, as well as the link to the Journal’s web page using its assigned DOI® name.
+For the journal's published version of the work, it must detail all bibliographical data of the publication, duly noting the Small Business International Review as original source of material, including the authorship, the year of publication, number of issue, and the pages or elocation-id on which the information appears, as well as the link to the Journal’s web landing page using its assigned DOI® name.

 The Small Business International Review is in its infancy at the moment and is naturally not indexed in any of the major scholarly article indexing services.
 It is however the intention of the publisher to start applying for the relevant indexes (e.g. DOAJ, Emerging Sources Citation Index, Scopus) after publishing enough articles (or for enough time) to qualify for indexing.
 We are taking all possible measures in accordance with the Principles of Transparency and Best Practice in Scholarly Publishing to ensure that we are easily accepted for prominent indexes.